| WHY

 original formative years of the MFTHBA all horses entering

-the breed were inspected to see if
+the breed were inspected to see if they would foxtrot under

-they would foxtrot under saddle.
-The flaw to this is that
+saddle.
+The flaw to this is that some gifted riders could

-foxtrot while some less adept riders may prevent a natural
+make a Grizzly bear foxtrot while some less adept riders

-foxtrotting horse from functioning properly.
+may prevent a natural foxtrotting horse from functioning

-balance of pace and trot.
+a specific balance of pace and trot.

 The